mach-composer/mach-composer-cli/docs/src/components/index.md

 !!! tip "Non-cloud components"
     As an example; you might have a component defining some custom commercetools product types.
 No further cloud infrastructure is needed.
     In this case, that component will have `integrations: ['commeretools']` and MACH won't pass any of the cloud-specific variables.

-### Required variables

-MACH expects each component to have a certain set of variables defined.

-Which variables it needs to define (and MACH expects it to accept) depends on the defined [integrations](../syntax.md#components).

 #### cloud integration